 Decisions that govern economic activity are forward looking.
-Hence, to facilitate a recovery from the recession the Fed needs to make the public confident of the soundness of its "exit strategy" for normalizing both short term interest rates and the size and composition of its balance sheet.
-In my view, the economy is likely to recover slowly.
-It may be some time before it is appropriate for the Fed to raise short term rates or shrink its balance sheet.
-The aggressive expansion of the Fed's balance sheet seems to have stabilized inflation expectations against the disinflationary potential inherent in the large output gap and declining unit labor costs that have characterized the recession.
-Another negative shock to the global economy could call for more monetary stimulus.
-In the meantime, the Fed should position itself to deal flexibly and credibly with whatever comes, by improving its actual and perceived independence, its commitment to low inflation, and its mechanical capability to raise interest rates and shrink its balance sheet when the time comes.
+Hence, to facilitate a recovery from the recession the Fed needs to make the public confident of the soundness of its strategy for normalizing both short term interest rates and the size and composition of its balance sheet.
+The aggressive expansion of the Fed's balance sheet was decisive in stabilizing employment, inflation, and inflation expectations against the disinflationary potential inherent in the large output gap and declining unit labor costs that characterize this recession.
+The economy is likely to recover slowly.
+It may be some time before it is appropriate for the Fed to raise short term interest rates or shrink its balance sheet.
+In the meantime, the Fed should position itself to deal flexibly and credibly with whatever comes, by improving its actual and perceived independence, its commitment to low inflation, and its mechanical capability to raise interest rates and shrink its balance sheet.

-In order to improve the effectiveness of its exit strategy, and in keeping with the Fed's longstanding intention to increase transparency, I believe that the Fed should recognize and describe the strategic initiatives that it undertook in the credit turmoil in terms of three fundamental components: monetary policy, credit policy, and interest on reserves policy.
-In the balance of my testimony I first distinguish between the three fundamental components, and then I present recommendations for the Fed's exit strategy using my three-way classification of central bank policies.
+To improve the effectiveness of its exit strategy, and in keeping with the Fed's longstanding intention to increase transparency, I believe that the Fed should recognize and describe the initiatives that it undertook in the credit turmoil in terms of three fundamental components: monetary policy, credit policy, and interest on reserves policy.
+In the balance of my testimony I distinguish between the three fundamental components, and then present recommendations for the Fed's exit strategy using my three-way classification of central bank policies.

-DISTINGUISHING MONETARY POLICY, CREDIT POLICY, AND INTEREST ON RESERVES POLICY
+MONETARY POLICY, CREDIT POLICY, AND INTEREST ON RESERVES POLICY

 According to my classification, pure monetary policy consists of open market operations that expand or contract high-powered money (bank reserves plus currency) by buying or selling United States Treasury securities.
-Since the collapse of the gold standard, and until the recent credit turmoil, the Fed satisfied virtually all its asset acquisition needs in support of monetary policy by purchasing Treasury securities, a policy long known as "Treasuries only."
+Until the recent credit turmoil the Fed satisfied virtually all its asset acquisition needs in support of monetary policy by purchasing Treasury securities, a policy known as "Treasuries only."
 This was done to avoid carrying credit risk on the Fed's balance sheet.
-The main exception was occasional, temporary discount window lending to depository institutions.
+The main exception was occasional, limited, temporary discount window lending to depository institutions.
 Importantly, the Fed returns to the Treasury all the interest (net of operating expenses) on the Treasuries that it holds.
-Hence, by adhering to a "Treasuries only" asset acquisition policy the Fed passes all the revenue from monetary policy back to the Treasury and leaves all the decisions regarding the use of that revenue to the fiscal authorities.
+Hence, by adhering to a "Treasuries only" asset acquisition policy the Fed passes nearly all the revenue from monetary policy back to the Treasury and leaves all the decisions regarding the use of that revenue to the fiscal authorities.
+The Fed delivered a powerful monetary stimulus to the economy in the fall of 2008 by creating hundreds of billions of dollars of bank reserves that satiated the market and drove the federal funds rate nearly to zero.